A secure and manageable interface is all that we need.

 - Web traffic visibility: AWS web application firewall provides real-time visibility towards the traffic, which gives us an enhanced way to handle web traffic.

-There are many more features of using Amazon WAF, like easiness in development and maintenance, monitoring and limiting bots, and security integration.
+There are many more features of using Amazon WAF, like the easiness of development and maintenance, monitoring and limiting bots, and security integration.
 You can learn more about these by exploring our blogs and courses, which are well-designed for you.

 Working of AWS WAF: